vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### If I have a cluster where some hosts have TPMs and some don’t, will the TPM-enabled hosts use the TPM by default?

-Yes, if a host has a TPM installed and configured it will be used to store ESX secrets such as the Native Key Provider KDK.
+Yes, if a host has a TPM installed and configured it will be used to protect ESX secrets such as the Native Key Provider KDK.
+The TPM stores a key protecting the ESX Encrypted Configuration, and the Encrypted Configuration stores all the other secrets that ESX has, like the NKP KDK.

 ### Are there situations where Native Key Provider might not be suitable for use?